makotokw/wp-amazonjs/readme.txt

 * Added option to allow animation
 * Supported `imgsize` attr of shotcode,
 * Fixed to display same ASIN for some countries
-* Fixed style for smartphone and dark theme
+* Fixed style for smart phone and dark theme

 = 0.5 =